ibm-bluemix-mobile-services/bms-samples-android-bluelist/README.md

 - Add the required `ICU ZIP` file to your app `assets` folder.
 - Add `sqlcipher.jar` as a file dependency.
 You can use the Dependencies tab under Open Module Settings, from the context menu of the Android Studio app folder.
 (This is done in the build.gradle file for you already)
 - Uncomment the `keyProviderPw` in the `bluelist.properties` file.
-- Uncomment line 43 and 213 in `BlueListApplication.java`.
+- Uncomment lines 43 and 213 in `BlueListApplication.java`.
 - Before creating the database for the first time, change the value to a new password.

 To use `SQLCipher` commercially, you must obtain the necessary license.